ROI in Digital Marketing: Meaning, Formula & How to Calculate It

 3. Lead Close Rate

 You may know how to track total leads.
 However, do you know how many of those leads are converted into paying buyers?
-That is why you need to calculate the lead close rate, a crucial metric for calculating the return on investment in digital marketing
+That is why you need to calculate the lead close rate, a crucial metric for calculating the return on investment in digital marketing.

 This is an important metric because it helps you evaluate the financial value you get with every closed lead.
 Also, you can determine the number of leads required to achieve the set ROI goals and establish targets for the sales team.